 *** If you cancel your Sacred Valley & Short Inca trail to Machu Picchu, the deposit is not refundable at all!

 Yes for sure!
-You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your entrance to Machu Picchu, train ticket, other entrances and reservations.
+You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your entrance to Machu Picchu, train ticket, other entrances, and reservations.
 The rangers will check when you enter Machu Picchu.
 The train company will also check your passport before allowing you to board the train.

 In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
-We must have a copy of your old and new passport to make the change.
+We must have a copy of your old and new passports to make the change.
 Before you change your passport keep a copy of your old one.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter into Machu Picchu or the train.
+You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter Machu Picchu or the train.
 If you do not have both you will not be allowed to enter into Machu Picchu or get on the train.
 They are very strict about this here!!

 The weather is very unpredictable and it’s difficult to foresee.
-We recommend that you bring a warm jacket for early morning and rain poncho in case of a rain shower.
+We recommend that you bring a warm jacket for early morning and a rain poncho in case of a rain shower.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
 It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your tour.
+Of course, you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your tour.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

-Yes, we are a local sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
+Yes, we are a local sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and its people.

 In your daypack for the Sacred Valley and Short Inca Trail Tour, you should have: